-Remember having amazing and inspiring Facebook Ads has to do with invoking examples that are colourful with signage that conveys meaning but not complex and ensure you model them bearing in mind choice of images.
+Remember having amazing and inspiring Facebook Ads has to do with invoking examples that are colourful with signage that conveys meaning but is not complex and ensure you model them bearing in mind the choice of images.

-- Always use contrasting colour combination
+- Always use the contrasting colour combination

 - Include a link

 Today, we will be presenting to you our top-notch Facebook ad examples and examine same what makes them predominantly effective and more compelling.
 When we are done with this post, your knowledge about Facebook ads will blossom while its application will yield a huge success.

 Find our topnotch Facebook Ad Examples as follows:

 1. AdEspressor is one of Facebook Ad examples that is an explainer video ad: What this means is, instead of clicking on the ad to go to the product landing page, people can get an overview of AdEspressor’s features without leaving the Facebook environment.

 Note that, the essence of the ad is to call the attention of buyers or audience.
 The way and manner an ad is designed and showcased matters a lot.
 Here, it is advisable to use videos in an ad rather than images.
 Always add captions hence many people do watch videos on Facebook.